sponsian/reefswap-docs/README.md

 - Where does the source code of the product live?
 - Where does the code artifact live (eg *npm*) and how does someone integrate with it?

-A good example is the [V3 Smart Contracts](./docs/contracts/v3/overview.md).
+A good example is the [Smart Contracts](./docs/contracts/v2/overview.md).

 ### Guides
 > Guides should follow the **Principles of a Good Guide**:
-- A guide corresponds to a reusable piece of code that demonstrates a single concept in the Uniswap ecosystem.
+- A guide corresponds to a reusable piece of code that demonstrates a single concept in the ReefSwap ecosystem.
 - Guides have three parts:
     1. An **introduction** that explains the concept that the piece of code implements and a summary of what the guide will cover and result in.
     2. A step-by-step **walkthrough** of each line of the example code